0xhtw/0xhtw.github.io/writeups/revil.md

 Straight away it's telling us everything we need.
 RC4 encryption, CRC32, Curve25519, Salsa20, anti-debugging instructions, and crucially: ```resolve function by parsing PE exports```.
 That last one is the API hashing we'll get into shortly.
 No explicit locale check flagged, I'll explain why in a moment.

-First thing REvil does before it even things about touching a single file is run a geographic check.
+First thing REvil does before it even thinks about touching a single file is run a geographic check.
 Lets find it.

 ### Finding the killswitch - hunting 0x419